-The Town of Caledonia's fire service is provided by the Portage and Merrimac Fire Departments and the Town's emergency medical service is provided by Divine Savior EMS.
-The Portage Fire Department provides fire service to the northern three-quarters of the Town while the Merrimac Fire Department covers the southern one-quarter of the Town.
-Descriptions of the departments are provided below.
-The location of the fire districts in Columbia County including the Portage and Merrimac Fire Departments are illustrated on Map 4-8 in Appendix I and the location of EMS districts are illustrated on Map 4-9 in Appendix I.
+The Town of Lodi's fire service and emergency medical service are provided by the Lodi Fire Department.
+A description of the Lodi Fire Departments is provided below.
+The location of the fire districts in Columbia County are illustrated on Map 4-8 in Appendix I and the location of EMS districts are illustrated on Map 4-9 in Appendix I.

-♦ Merrimac Fire Department
+♦ Lodi Fire Department